-I reached out to over 20 eCommerce marketing experts, ranging from PPC masterminds to content marketing gurus, social media marketing fanatics, and search engine optimization pros.
+I reached out to 20 eCommerce marketing experts, ranging from PPC masters to content marketing gurus, social media marketing fanatics, and search engine optimization pros.

 They all answered one simple question:

 What are the best eCommerce marketing strategies for new and established eCommerce sites?

 Big names like Aaron Orendorff of Shopify Plus, William Harris of Sellbrite, Tracey Wallace of BigCommerce, and many more gave their best insights.

 Use their secrets to start increasing sales, driving traffic, and put together a marketing plan to decimate your competition.